-You don’t have to be an online arsonist, hacker or international cyber-terrorist to hide your online identity.
-Likewise, concealing your PC’s web address or (better known as) your Internet Protocol address (IP address), making it unknown to the public, does not necessarily mean you are up to no good online.
+You don’t have to be an online arsonist, hacker, or international cyber-terrorist to hide your online identity.
+Likewise, concealing your PC’s web address or your Internet Protocol address (IP address), making it unknown to the public, does not necessarily mean you are up to no good online.

-A VPN is a connection method used to add security and privacy to private and public networks, like Wi-Fi Hotspots and the Internet.
-They are most often used by corporations to protect sensitive data but now also by the man on the street for the very same necessity.
+A VPN is a connection method used to add security and privacy to your private and public networks.
+This includes your Wi-fi Hotspots and access to the Internet.
+They are most often used by corporations to protect sensitive data but now also by people like yourselves for the same purpose.

-Getting back to the importance of your IP address: it is probably something you rarely think about but is very crucial to your online lifestyle even as an individual.
+Let’s get back to the importance of your IP address.
+It is probably something you rarely think about but is crucial to your online lifestyle even as an individual.
 How so?
 You might still ask.

-Your IP is also used for basically every online service you partake in including very private things such as your internet/mobile banking or online trading activity.
-Think of it as your physical address and how important it is when getting things delivered by post or using it when you need to make applications for loans, jobs etc.
+Your IP is also used to access every online service you partake in including very private things like your internet/mobile banking or online trading activity.
+Think of it as your physical address and how important it is when getting things delivered by post or using it when you need to make applications for loans, jobs, etc.

 “Without a public IP address, online service providers like Netflix, BBC, or Amazon wouldn’t know where to send the information you asked for.
 They wouldn’t be able to get it to your computer.”

-One can now imagine how naked you must feel if you have nothing to protect this address from the advent of a hack without adequate data encryption.
-Also the just the haggling by overzealous online marketers, spam, malware, and even 419 scammers!
+Imagine how naked you must feel if you have nothing to protect this address from the advent of a hack without adequate data encryption.
+Also the just the haggling by overzealous online marketers, spam, malware, and even ‘419 scammers’!

 Now the argument for whether using VPNs is illegal is highly debatable for some of the valid reasons highlighted above.
 It should, however, be a given right to be able to use it.
 And even though it is commonly used by cyber-thugs to mask their clandestine and often dark activities, it should not be outlawed altogether.